Significant Upgrades at Falmouth Public General Hospital

 This thrust underscores the Government’s focus on investing in both hospitals and community health centres.

-The reopening of the Jackson Town Health Centre is part of the Ministry’s ‘Operation Refresh’ initiative, which seeks to make primary healthcare facilities more welcoming and accessible
+The reopening of the Jackson Town Health Centre is part of the Ministry’s ‘Operation Refresh’ initiative, which seeks to make primary healthcare facilities more welcoming and accessible, while promoting proactive health management among citizens.